 Credit cards are the most suitable type of loan if you want flexible and short term borrowing, as are arranged or authorised overdrafts.

 Other options include payday loans, but the interest rates and late payment fees are extremely high, so should be avoided entirely.

 There are potentially other ways to borrow money on a low-cost basis.
 But very rarely on an interest free basis, and the risks (and potential fees) are quite high if you're not very strict about how you organise your repayments.

 Interest rates for personal loans are often much lower than a credit card or an overdraft, but they can vary significantly depending on your credit rating, how much you want to borrow and which provider you use.

 Any cash loan lasting for a period shorter than six months is likely to be a payday loan, which you should avoid because the interest rates can quickly rack up.
 If you are really finding your finances tough, then a debt charity can help you sort out your money and save you from taking on extra debt.

 A money transfer credit card or an overdraft from your bank are likely to be far better options for flexible short term borrowing.

-Banks tends to be more helpful to their own customers, and may overlook a low credit rating if you ask for an authorised overdraft.
+If you're worried about not being approved for credit because of a low credit score, then an overdraft with your bank could be helpful.
+Banks tend to be more helpful to their own customers, and may overlook a low credit rating if you ask for an authorised overdraft.